Diff Locker vs Traction Control

 Note that the Hilux only has a rear diff locker whilst the Landrover has 4 wheel traction control.
 The one diff locker is so awesome that it can immediately and smoothly send massive torque to the one back wheel that had the traction.
 Imagine what combined front and rear diff lockers can do!

 Is traction control another crappy electronic gizmo that unnecessarily complicates our lives whilst performing worse than the original mechanical method?
 In my opinion – YES.
 Traction control performs worse in every performance measure except for ease of implementation.
 Give me a diff locker any day.
 I’m a simple man with simple tastes!

 This doesn’t mean, if your vehicle already has traction control, that you should get a diff locker.
 Traction control is pretty good, bloody good in new vehicles, and is adequate almost all the time.
 The point of this article is not to instruct people to get diff lockers.
 Mainly this article is simply a technical explanation of the differences between diff lockers and traction control.
-If you done good at English at school and enjoy reading between the lines then for you this article might also deal with consumer culture.
+If you done good at English when you been at school and you enjoy reading between the lines then for you this article might also deal with consumer culture.
 Maybe we don’t need complicated and expensive cars.
 Maybe we don’t need complicated and expensive lifestyles.
 Maybe there’s merit to keeping things simple.
 Consider what you’re trying to achieve before opting for the fancy, technologically advanced, complicated, expensive solution.
 It’s not always better.